 - The Chicago TEFL Class is 4 weeks in-person and represents the quickest path to certification.
 You can also begin working with ITA advisors on your job search during this class.

 - You receive Job Search Guidance during the course, so you can begin your job search for positions in South Korea & elsewhere while you get certified.

 3. Prepare For Your Job Search

-- With guidance with ITA Student Affairs, prepare your cover letter & resume and gather documents you will need for teaching English in South Korea, including a photo of you looking professional and clean cut, your passports and so forth.
+- With guidance from ITA's Student Affairs, prepare your cover letter & resume and gather documents you will need for teaching English in South Korea, including a photo of you looking professional and clean cut, your passports and so forth.

-- Once your documents are ready to go, you will begin working with International TEFL Academy advisors who will help you with contacting recruiters (International TEFL Academy enjoys relationships with top recruiting organizations for teaching jobs in South Korea), looking at job listings and exploring individual English teaching jobs in South Korea or elsewhere.
+- Once your documents are ready to go, you will begin working with ITA advisors who will help you with contacting recruiters (International TEFL Academy enjoys relationships with top recruiting organizations for English teaching jobs in South Korea), looking at job listings and exploring individual English teaching jobs in Korea or elsewhere.

 - Note that private language schools, known commonly as hogwans, recruit and hire English teachers year-round.

 - Public school applications are typically accepted and interviewing begins at the beginning April for August/September start dates, and on October 1 for February/March starting dates.
 Many of those who teach English in Korea in public schools will get hired through official government programs that are largely based on region.
 Some of the more popular programs include EPIK (all of Korea, except for metropolitan Seoul), GEPIK (suburban Seoul area), and SMOE (within the Seoul city limits).

 To learn more about the differences between teaching English in private language schools and academies and public schools in South Korea, please read Teaching English in Korea: Private vs. Public Schools, What's Better?